AnthonyRqqq/js-timed-quiz/README.md

 [A link to the website can be found here.](https://anthonyrqqq.github.io/js-timed-quiz)

 ### Sources
-- Code for lines 30-47 assisted by Xpert Learning Assistant
+- Code for lines 36-43 assisted by Xpert Learning Assistant
-- Code for line 348-351 assisted by Xpert Learning Assistant